gasparka/thesis/docs/pyha.rst

             yl = [x + self.coef for x in xl]
             return yl

-The ``__init__`` part of the class can be used to run any Python code, all the class variables will be interpreted as hardware registers and the values assigned in ``__init__`` as reset values.

-In Pyha all class variables are interpreted as hardware registers.
-The ``__init__`` function may contain any Python code to evaluate reset values for registers.

-Note that the model implementation takes in a list of inputs wile the synthesisable code works with single sample input, as is in hardware.
-Model code can be that way easily vectorized.
+Notice how the ``model_main`` function works on lists, it gets all the inputs at once, this enabled vectorized implementations.
+The ``main`` however works on single input, as is the hardware way.

-.. note:: All the examples in this chapter include the model implementation but most of them are not included in future
+.. note:: All the examples in this chapter include the model implementation.
+In order to keep code examples smaller,
-    code listings, that is to focus more on the hardware side of things.
+    future listings omit the model code.

 Simulation and testing